eOption Review: Commissions, Fees, and Minimum Deposit

 New account setup takes a while and often

 involves calling customer service.
-If you are like most other investors want to transfer money through ACH, you will have to mail the
+If you want to deposit money through ACH, you will have to mail the

 Authorization form and wait for around 10 business days for the activation of ACH.
 Prospective clients will need a lot of patience before they can start trading